 - Preheat that oven to 400 degrees F.

-- Sauté green beans with roasted garlic butter.
+- Sauté green beans with roasted garlic butter, then put on low heat until ready to serve.

-- Put sweet potatoes in at 400 degrees for 25 minutes.
+- Put sweet potatoes on top rack in oven at 400 degrees for 25 minutes.

 - Mash the potatoes.